60 area youth waiting for mentor match

-The Mentor Connector brought its pitch for more adults who want to make a difference in the life of area youth to the September meeting of Project VISION, with the goal of finding enough new volunteers to serve a waitlist of 60 youths.
+The Mentor Connector brought its pitch for more adults who want to make a difference in the lives of area youth to the September meeting of Project VISION, with the goal of finding enough new volunteers to serve a wait list of 60 youths.

 Maines talked about Ron, a neighbor who was his mentor and the father of two boys who were about Maines’ age.